 The Main Building was constructed in the 1960s when ACM was commonly in use as a building material.
 The Occupational Safety and Health Administration requires facilities to presume that any surfacing material and thermal system insulation in buildings constructed before December 31, 1980, contain asbestos, unless testing or other information demonstrates otherwise.
-Additionally, any vinyl flooring installed before December 31, 1980, is expected to contain asbestos unless testing or other information demonstrates otherwise.
+Additionally, any vinyl flooring installed before December 31, 1980, is expected to contain asbestos unless testing or other information demonstrates otherwise testing or other information demonstrates otherwise.